 In order to be approved for use, the COVID-19 vaccine went through all the clinical trials and safety checks all other licensed medicines go through, following international standards of safety.

-The vaccine we are offering you is called Comirnaty, manufactured by Pfizer/BioNTech.
+The vaccine we are offering you is called Spikevax.
+It is manufactured by COVID-19 Vaccine Moderna.

 - been tested with thousands of people as part of clinical trials

 - met strict standards of safety, quality and effectiveness, and been approved and licensed by regulators.
 For Ireland, the regulator is the European Medicines Agency (EMA) – visit www.ema.europa.eu for more information

 Studies on people who got a booster dose haven’t shown any serious side effects but we have less information on the safety of the booster and additional doses.
 A number of countries are giving boosters and additional doses.

 The COVID-19 vaccine is given as an injection into your upper arm.
 It will only take a few minutes.